Barbecue Chains Across America That Are Actually Worth Trying

 Brittany C./Yelp

-City Barbeque originated in Ohio and has since spread across seven different states.
+City Barbeque originated in Ohio and has since spread across eight different states.
 The menu is a melting pot of different regional barbecue styles, offering pulled chicken with Alabama white sauce, two types of pulled pork, Nashville hot chicken, and 18-hour smoked brisket.
 All meats are smoked on-site each day and anything left over at the end of the day is handed out to the less fortunate.

 Smokey Bones